-- Biomass is a renewable source of energy (plants can be re-grown time and time again on the same piece of land).
+– Biomass is a renewable source of energy meaning it cannot be exhausted like fossil fuels can because plants can be re-grown time and time again on the same piece of land

-- Biomass sources can be found in all countries of the world.
+– Biomass has a variety of different sources, which can be found in all countries in the world.

 The unsustainable biomass production could lead to deforestation, and even more greenhouse gas emissions because wood is globally still the main source of biomass.
 This scenario can be avoided by focusing primarily on wood waste and by imposing very strict regulation on how much wood gets harvested and how is this wood burned.

 The increased biomass production would likely lead to large land requirements and this could lead to even more food vs. fuel debate as less land to grow food crops could lead to spike in food prices and more hunger in the world.

 As already said above biomass technologies are numerous but many of them are still not efficient enough and are also connected with significant costs, meaning that there is still a lot of room for further improvement.